 Industrial hemp is a form of hemp that is legal to grow in the EU, and must contain less than 0.2% THC content.
 All UK legal CBD oils and products likely come from some form of industrial hemp.

 ‘Organic’ products are grown naturally and free of pesticides, herbicides and other nasty chemicals that can help with the growing process.

-These chemicals are thought to be dangerous to the human body while disrupting any potential health benefits from CBD and other cannabinoids, which means that CBD oil should always be organic.
+These chemicals are thought to be dangerous to the human body while disrupting any potential benefits from CBD and other cannabinoids, which means that CBD oil should always be organic.

 “Phyto” means “from plants”, so all cannabinoids from hemp or cannabis can also be considered phytocannabinoids.

 CBD is one of the most abundant phytocannabinoids in the hemp plant.

 A psychoactive substance is one that is mild altering or perception changing.
 THC is psychoactive and this is why it gives people the feeling of being “high”.